FileMaker Cloud for AWS 1.18.0 Getting Started Guide

 FileMaker Cloud for AWS hardware, software, and supported data sources requirements are listed here: FileMaker Cloud for AWS Technical Specifications.

 Review the AWS EC2 Instance types to choose the instance type that best suits your needs.
 See the following summary table, or see Amazon EC2 instance types.

-- Review the pricing details for your instance type on the FileMaker Cloud homepage.
+- Review the pricing details for your instance type on the FileMaker Cloud for AWS homepage.
 See Amazon EC2 pricing.

-This table summarizes the instance types supported for FileMaker Cloud.
+This table summarizes the instance types supported for FileMaker Cloud for AWS.
 For each type, storage is Amazon Elastic Block Storage (EBS), a durable block-level storage volume attached to a single EC2 instance.
-For optimal operation, FileMaker Cloud requires 40 GB of storage.
+For optimal operation, FileMaker Cloud for AWS requires 40 GB of storage.
 Each instance will include 40 GB of EBS.
 You can upgrade the volume size at additional cost.

 |Type||Description||Use for||vCPU||CPU credits/hour||Memory (GiB)|

 |t2.medium||Used for workloads that don’t use the full CPU often or consistently, but occasionally need to burst (surge).
 The baseline performance and ability to burst are governed by CPU Credits.||Early product experiments, small databases||2||24||4|